To summarize: by using Greyhive you agree to these terms.

 We collect information automatically as you navigate the site or through our third-party analytics providers.
 We may store usage information such as the type of device you use to access Greyhive, your operating system, browser type, IP address, device ID, the pages you visit or request, links clicked, referring sites, user interactions and your search terms.
 We also derive your location from your self-disclosed country, your IP address and your payment card.

 When you participate in a forum, we collect the comments you make as well as record how many times users visit, the activity on the site, where users have replied, with whom they’ve communicated, private messages, IP address and from which location the user was last logged in.
-We use Discord to help us host and operate our Forums.
+In addition to our own website, we may use Discord to help us host and operate our Forums.
 This means that they may access your information to help provide the Forum.
 You can find their privacy policies hyperlinked above.

 From time to time, we may solicit your participation in user surveys.
 In order to better understand and serve our user base, we may ask you for demographic information, including information related to your gender, ethnicity, race, age, sexual orientation, earnings and accessibility, which you may choose to share or not.
 We collect such information to ensure we provide fair and equal access to our services and to showcase coaches to students for greater discoverability.
 We will store your survey responses as and when you participate in the surveys.